 What's the difference between a SENCo and a learning support assistant?

-A SENCo is a qualified teacher who leads the school's SEND provision, develops policies, and manages budgets, whilst a learning support assistant provides direct classroom support to pupils.
-SENCos hold strategic responsibility for all SEN pupils across the school, whereas LSAs typically work with individual children or small groups under the SENCo's guidance.
+A SENCo is a qualified teacher who leads the school's SEND provision, develops policies, and manages budgets, whilst a learning support assistant provides direct classroom support to learners.
+SENCos hold strategic responsibility for all SEN learners across the school, whereas LSAs typically work with individual children or small groups under the SENCo's guidance.

 Further Reading: Key Research Papers